Site founded Sept. 1, 2000. We passed 3 million page views on Feb. 10, 2009

 The post office superintendent wrote Mr. Cook congratulating him, and approving his choice; and things might have gone serenely on for an indefinite period had not an unforeseen contingency arisen which might have resulted disastrously, but was happily averted.
 Letters began to arrive addressed thus: Mrs. Jno.
 Jones Bug, Washington.
 When in one or two cases the name of the town occupied the place of an affix to the name of the individual, the delicate spirit of Western propriety could stand the unintended slur no longer.
 One Sunday afternoon an indignation meeting was held, during which a formal interview with the postmaster took place.
 Said a man to Mr. Cook: "Do you spell the name of this town with two 'g's'?"

-The interior of the Cook house.
-These photos show a much better furnished home than any that were located in the upper Skagit River region in 1885.
+These are photos of the interior of the Cook home.
+The top photo is of the fireplace.
+The photos show a much better furnished home than any that were located in the upper Skagit River region in 1885.
 Ten years later, on Oct.
 30, 1895, Nina Cook married Standish Budlong of Rockford, Illinois, in front of that fireplace.
+These photos are exclusive copies from the originals, which were discovered in the scrapbook of Barbara Taggart, Cook's granddaughter.
+She was Nina's daughter and her descendants, the Chanson family of Rockford, provided the facsimiles, which are among the items the Journal is donating to the Sedro-Woolley Museum in 2011.
+The bottom photo is of the parlor.

 Illustrated History of Skagit and Snohomish Counties, 1906